 Skip to main content

 My daughter Molly loves words — she always has.
-Her latest “game” (which is driving Anna crazy) is so much like the procedure for vocabulary development recommended in Bringing Words to Life (opens in a new window) that I wonder if she hasn’t read the book herself!
+Her latest “game” (which is driving Anna crazy) is so much like the procedure for development recommended in Bringing Words to Life (opens in a new window) that I wonder if she hasn’t read the book herself!

 I walked into the kitchen last night to hear this conversation between Molly and Anna: